 Outside his education and work, Johnathan enjoys watching hockey and football, playing video games, reading, hiking, and exploring Ottawa.

 Annie is a proud east coaster, now living and working on the traditional unceded territory of the Algonquin Anishnaabeg people.
 An alumna of Mount Allison University, her passion for political engagement was first sparked during her time as the Vice-President External Affairs of the Mount Allison Students’ Union (MASU) from 2014-2016.
 She spent her second term at the MASU as the Chair of the New Brunswick Student Alliance, and as the Member Relations Director-At-Large on CASA’s Board.
-After 2 years in federal politics, Annie is thrilled to be working with CASA’s membership to keep in touch with post-secondary communities from one coast to the other.
+After 2 years in federal politics, Annie was thrilled to return to CASA in a professional capacity, and is enjoying keeping in touch with post-secondary communities from one coast to the other.

 Outside of work you can find Annie at a local music venue, sipping on a dark roast at a nearby cafe, or chatting politics over a craft beer with friends.